mintic-ai/ephemeral/docs/guides/configuration.md

 }
 ```

-This guide provides a comprehensive foundation for managing configuration in the Docker On-Demand system, ensuring consistency, validation, and maintainability across all deployment environments.
+This guide provides a comprehensive foundation for managing configuration in the Ephemeral system, ensuring consistency, validation, and maintainability across all deployment environments.